SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 I started with a multithreaded Rust implementation.
 In this case,
-Rust seems to have been a wise choice—much more straightforward to optimize for speed than those garbage-collected languages with extra pointer chasing.
+Rust seems to have been a wise choice—much more straightforward to optimize for speed than garbage-collected languages with extra pointer chasing.

+Note that I aim this article at any programmer at the intermediate level or above.
+Although I use Rust-like pseudocode, you should feel at home if you are familiar with the syntax of Python or any other C-family language.

 The main bottleneck of the route analyzer lay in finding inexact matches of routes' IP address prefixes in nested sets.